 As GAO stated, the instructions need to be clearer for the borrower and the loan servicers so that when the application makes it to the DOE reviewers, it is approved.
-This allows students giving back in public service to have their student debt forgiven.
+This allows students who give back through public service to have their student debt forgiven.

 Photo Source: Matson – St. Louis Post